-Created in 1964, the Auxiliary Probation Service (APS) was the first volunteer probation program of its kind in the nation.
-The Auxiliary Probation Service (APS) provides Court ordered services for the supervision, guidance, protection and welfare of youth in Memphis and Shelby County.
+Created in 1964, the Auxiliary Probation Service (APS) was the first probation program of its kind in the nation.
+Volunteers are trained to serve as sworn Auxiliary Probation Officers (APOs) of the Court.
+Auxiliary Probation Officers (APOs) are responsible for supervising and mentoring youth placed on Court ordered probation; and, providing status reports on the effectiveness of probation and the welfare of the child.

-In 2018, the Auxiliary Probation Service (APS) continued to thrive.
-It remains the oldest and largest volunteer probation service of its kind.
-In 2018, approximately 151 active Auxiliary Probation Officers contributed over 25,410 hours supervising approximately 100 youth placed on supervised probation and the BYPASS Program.
+In 2019, the Auxiliary Probation Service (APS) continued to thrive.
+Approximately 121 active Auxiliary Probation Officers (APOs) volunteered over 20,328 hours supervising and mentoring approximately 100 youth placed on supervised probation and the BYPASS Program.
 The BYPASS Program (Bringing Youth Positive Assistance through Special Services) is an alternative to probation for very young children with minor offenses.
-The BYPASS Program is very successful in keeping many youth from future delinquent behavior.
+The BYPASS Program is very successful in detouring many youth from future delinquent behavior.

-During 2018, members of the Auxiliary Probation Service (APS) were honored for their outstanding contributions and dedicated service: Famous McKinney (Officer of the Year), Mary Easley (District Chief of the Year), Michael Jackson (Outstanding Service), Nathaniel Moody (Outstanding Achievement), Tommy Evans (Leadership Award), Mary George (Clara Hill Award) and Noah Quinton (Jesse H. Bishop Award).
+During 2019, members of the Auxiliary Probation Service (APS) were honored for their outstanding contributions and dedicated service: Officer Candisha Macklin (Officer of the Year), Chief Nathaniel Moody (District Chief of the Year), Officer Angela Kirby (Outstanding Service), Officer Bridgette Bradley (Leadership Award), Chief Terrence Brittenum (Clara Hill Award) and Chief Tommy Evans (Jesse H. Bishop Award).